nerstak/M1-JEE-Project/doc/Use Postgress with Glassfish.md

 6. Hit next and for datasource classname select `org.postgresql.ds.PGConnectionPoolDataSource`

 7. In the additional properties, fill the following lines : DatabaseName, Password, PortNumber = 5432, ServerName = localhost, User.
-User and password are corresponding to user that will access databasename
+User and password are corresponding to user that will access databasename.

 8. Click finish and ping.